Eiffel Tower: Is It Worth Paying to Go Up? My Honest Opinion

 Climbing the Eiffel Tower is a must-see and iconic experience for those who want to admire the spectacular view of Paris and some of its monuments such as the Arc de Triomphe or the Trocadero.

-However, if you’re like me and don’t like crowds and long queues, you might prefer other alternatives: the view of the Eiffel Tower from the ground, the Tour Montparnasse, the quays of the Seine, the Montmartre district, or even a cruise on the Seine, all of which offer equally memorable experiences without the constraints of the Eiffel Tower.
+However, if you’re like me and don’t like crowds and long queues, you might prefer other alternatives: the view of the Eiffel Tower from the ground, the Tour Montparnasse, the riverbanks, the Montmartre district, or even a cruise on the Seine, all of which offer equally memorable experiences without the constraints of the Eiffel Tower.

 There are fewer visitors in April, May, September, October, and November, as well as on weekdays.